danyspin97/danyspin97-site/content/blog/makefile_best_practices.md

 ## Compiler flags

-`make` utility also use variables that are defined by implicit rules[^3] and between these variables, some defines extra build flags:
+`make` utility also use variables that are defined by implicit rules[^3] and between these variables, some define extra build flags:

 - `CFLAGS`: flags for the `C` compiler
 - `CXXFLAGS`: flags for the `C++` compiler